solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 ## Putting it together

-We have the API, the bootstrap and even JSON parsing utilities ready.
+We have the API, the bootstrap, and even JSON parsing utilities ready.
 Let's make a simple Lambda that analyzes a line and returns how many points it has and its length.